gost-dom/browser/docs/Features.md

 User feedback helps setting the direction and prioritising development.

+For missing features, described here, check the linked issues to see if this document might be missing updates updates.

 ## General browser behaviour

 Opening windows with isolated script context, sharing a cookie store.